CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 also require incoming connections to use authentication, you might receive messages over unauthenticated connections.
 These messages are rejected and will not end up in the "inbox" queue.
-However, for debugging and/or security reasons you might still be interested in these messages.
-If you assign a value to the "rabbitmq-refused" config file setting, you can instruct MailerQ to send refused messages to a special queue where you can inspect these refused messages.
+However, for debugging and/or security reasons you might still be interested in finding out who is flooding your SMTP server with rejected messages.
+By assigning a value to the "rabbitmq-refused" config file setting, you can instruct MailerQ to send refused messages to a special queue where you can inspect these refused messages.

 ### Delivery status notifications

-In the above sections we have described the queue from which MailerQ reads its outgoing messages (the outbox queue) and the queues to which all incoming messages are published.
+In the above sections we described the queue from which MailerQ reads its outgoing messages (the outbox queue) and the queues to which all incoming messages are published.
 However, besides handling incoming and outgoing messages, MailerQ can also construct and send email messages all